Q: How and when do I apply for a grant?

 Q: My organization does not have nonprofit (501c3)status.
 Can I still apply for a grant?

 No, we are not accepting applications from organizations without 501c3, or from organizations using a fiscal agent.
-Your organization can participate as a project partner with an eligible organization.
+Ineligible organizations can participate as a project partner with an eligible organization.

 Q: Can I submit more than one grant application?

 No, organizations are limited to one application.
 There is an exception for organizations that qualify for the Rental Support Program.
-Those organizations can submit in that category and one other.
+These organizations can submit in the Rental Support category and one other category.

 Q: My organization is not based in Phoenix.
 Can I still get a grant?